lenstronomy/lenstronomy/README.rst

 * Pre-defined plotting and illustration routines
 * Particle swarm optimization for parameter fitting
 * MCMC (emcee from CosmoHammer) for parameter inferences
+* Nested Sampling (MultiNest, DyPolyChord, or Dynesty) for evidence computation and parameter inferences
 * Kinematic modelling
 * Cosmographic inference tools